If you want to learn how to get cheap train tickets and save money on your travel, you’re in the right place.

 9. Take advantage of flash sales to find the cheapest train tickets

-In the spring of 2022, most of the biggest train companies in England participated in the first-ever Great British Rail Sale.
+In January 2024, most of the biggest train companies in England participated in the first-ever Great British Rail Sale.

 Operators were offering discounts of up to 50% on off-peak train tickets, so big savings were up for grabs.
 There were also similar initiatives run by Transport for Wales and ScotRail.